mulhouse/demopagenerator/README.md

 # Demo Page Generator
-Some bands wants to share their music and don't want to be on big platforms such as bondcamp, spitify, soundclown, ...
+Some bands wants to share their music and don't want to be on big platforms.
 This is a bash script to generate a single static mobile friendly html5 page from media files presents in /audio (and albums subdirs).

 Examples :